Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number: Statement of the main result and proof strategy

 Let us discuss a couple of corner cases in the definition of the multigraph classes: $\Cc_0$ is the class of all undirected forests, while $\Cc^\star_0$ is the class containing only one graph---the null graph (that is, the graph without any edges or vertices).

-The proof will be an~implementation of the following inductive strategy, which was already discussed semi-formally in Section~\ref{sec:overview}. \begin{itemize} \item \emph{(Base case.)} There exists a~simple efficient dynamic $(\Cc^\star_0, \Sigma, \varphi)$-structure, exploiting the fact that such a~dynamic structure is guaranteed to be given a~dynamic augmented structure with empty universe as its input. \item \emph{(Contraction step.)} For $k \in \N$, we can construct an~efficient dynamic $(\Cc_k, \Sigma, \varphi)$-structure $\D$ by: \begin{itemize} \item constructing a~new signature $\Gamma$ and a~new formula $\psi$ from $k$, $\Sigma$, and $\varphi$; \item creating an~instance $\D^\star$ of an~efficient dynamic $(\Cc^\star_k, \Gamma, \psi)$-structure; \item relaying each batch of queries from $\D$ to $\D^\star$ in a~smart way, so that the correct answer for $\D$ can be deduced from the answers given by $\D^\star$. \end{itemize} \item \emph{(Downgrade step.)} For $k \in \N$, $k>0$, we can construct an~efficient dynamic $(\Cc^\star_k, \Sigma, \varphi)$-structure $\D$ by: \begin{itemize} \item constructing a~new signature $\Gamma$ and a~new formula $\psi$ from $k$, $\Sigma$, and $\varphi$; \item creating an~instance $\wt{\D}$ of an~efficient dynamic $(\Cc_{k-1}, \Gamma, \psi)$-structure; \item relaying each batch of queries from $\D$ to $\widetilde{\D}$ in a~way allowing us to infer the correct answer for $\D$ from the answers given by $\widetilde{\D}$. \end{itemize} \end{itemize}
+The proof will be an~implementation of the following inductive strategy, which was already discussed semi-formally in Section~\ref{sec:overview}. \begin{itemize} \item \emph{(Base case.)} There exists a~simple efficient dynamic $(\Cc^\star_0, \Sigma, \varphi)$-structure, exploiting the fact that such a~dynamic structure is guaranteed to be given a~dynamic augmented structure with empty universe as its input. \item \emph{(Contraction step.)} For $k \in \N$, we can construct an~efficient dynamic $(\Cc_k, \Sigma, \varphi)$-structure $\D$ by: \begin{itemize} \item constructing a~new signature $\Gamma$ and a~new formula $\psi$ from $k$, $\Sigma$, and $\varphi$; \item creating an~instance $\D^\star$ of an~efficient dynamic $(\Cc^\star_k, \Gamma, \psi)$-structure; \item relaying each batch of queries from $\D$ to $\D^\star$ in a~smart way, so that the correct answer for $\D$ can be deduced from the answers given by $\D^\star$. \end{itemize} \item \emph{(Downgrade step.)} For $k \in \N$, $k>0$, we can construct a~\emph{weak} efficient dynamic $(\Cc^\star_k, \Sigma, \varphi)$-structure $\D$ by: \begin{itemize} \item constructing a~new signature $\Gamma$ and a~new formula $\psi$ from $k$, $\Sigma$, and $\varphi$; \item creating an~instance $\wt{\D}$ of an~efficient dynamic $(\Cc_{k-1}, \Gamma, \psi)$-structure; \item relaying each batch of queries from $\D$ to $\widetilde{\D}$ in a~way allowing us to infer the correct answer for $\D$ from the answers given by $\widetilde{\D}$. \end{itemize} The produced data structure will be weak: when initialized with an~augmented $\Sigma$-structure $(\A, H)$, it will only be able to process the first $\Omega(|H|)$ updates in worst-case $\Oh[\Cc^\star_k, \varphi]{\log |H|}$ time each.
+Then we will use the technique of global rebuilding by Overmars and van~Leeuwen~\cite{DBLP:conf/wg/Overmars81,DBLP:journals/ipl/OvermarsL81a} to make $\D$ non-weak. \end{itemize}

 The base case is trivial.
 The contraction step is formalized by the following lemma: